helenarichie/helenarichie.github.io/_posts/2021-11-29-Cholla's-New-Dust-Model.md

 The sputtering timescale, \\( \tau_\text{sp} \\), depends only on gas temperature, and decreases as gas temperature increases.
 In this model, dust sputters away exponentially over time until it has been depeleted entirely.

 # Model Testing
 To test this model, I wanted create a Python version of the numerical method I'll be applying to these equations in Cholla.
 The code that I wrote for this can be found [here](https://github.com/helenarichie/research/tree/master/cholla/dust_model).
-To integrate these equations, I used the forward-Euler method,
+To integrate the dust model equations, I used the forward-Euler method,

 \\( \rho_{n+1}=\rho_n+dt\cdot f(\rho_n, t) \\),